nrennie/nrennie.rbind.io/content/blog/2022-06-06-creating-flowcharts-with-ggplot2/index.md

 <img width = "80%" src="/blog/2022-06-06-creating-flowcharts-with-ggplot2/final.png?raw=true">
 </p>

 Hopefully, this tutorial blog demonstrated the process of creating a flowchart in R using {igraph} and {ggplot2}, and encourages you to create your own!
+You can also find the slides and recording of the talk I gave to R-Ladies Nairobi [here](https://nrennie.rbind.io/talks/2022-may-rladies-nairobi/).

 <a class="twitter-share-button"
   href="https://twitter.com/intent/tweet"